UDS

 Building Health Center Capacity to Improve Data Collection and Use

-Registration to apply for the 2023 Uniform Data System (UDS) Reporting Assistance and Process Improvement Discussion (RAPID) series is now open!
-The Bureau of Primary Health Care’s (BPHC) UDS RAPID series offers specialized, virtual technical assistance (TA) and peer learning on the UDS clinical quality measures.
-The purpose of the series is to empower health centers to collect and use quality data, ultimately improving patient care.
+Registration is now open to apply for the 2025 Uniform Data System (UDS) Reporting Assistance and Process Improvement Discussion (RAPID) series!
+The Bureau of Primary Health Care’s (BPHC) RAPID series offers specialized, virtual technical assistance on electronically specified clinical quality measures reported in the UDS.
+The six-part series, held from late-June through early-September, supports health centers in strengthening workflows and deepening their knowledge and capacity to collect, report, validate, and use quality data to improve patient care.
 Below is more information on the series, eligibility, and registration.

 About the Series

-The 2023 RAPID series fosters virtual peer learning to strengthen health centers’ understanding of UDS clinical quality measure reporting, while building their overall capacity to improve data collection and use.
-Participants will conduct an in-depth examination of one electronically specified clinical quality measure over six sessions.
+The virtual 2025 RAPID series strengthens health centers’ understanding of UDS electronically specified clinical quality measure reporting, while building their overall capacity to improve data collection, quality, and use.
+Participants will conduct a focused, in-depth examination of one electronically specified clinical quality measure over six sessions.
 Activities will include:

 • Developing a road map